 Criminal activity proves more common in certain parts of Brazil such as its borderlands (except for Pantanal and Iguacu National Park) and impoverished inner-city areas.
 Avoiding public buses is also recommended by the US government.
 As with any location that you’re visiting while at home or abroad, remain aware of your surroundings and stay vigilant.
 Don’t venture out after dark and use common sense.
 For more information on safety during your Brazil family vacation, read on.

 Brazil can be hot and humid because of its proximity to the Equator.
 Think muted colors and wrinkle-free fabrics that can be easily washed out in the sink when packing.
 Quick-dry fabrics are also your friends.
 Although counterintuitive, don’t forget a couple of long sleeve shirts and pants and always opt for loose-fitting clothes in breathable fabrics.
-Don’t forget comfortable walking shoes that can handle short hikes through the Amazon rainforest or Chapada Diamantina.
+Don’t forget comfortable walking shoes that can handle short hikes through the rainforest or trips to scenic waterfalls.
 For more on what to bring, check out our ultimate pack-and-go checklist.

 Book a Family Holiday to Brazil